digital-index-of-middle-english-verse/dimev/docs/documentation.md

   (Cite Ringler's bibliography directly, as an independent authority)
 - Supply references to the [Middle English Compendium Bibliography](https://quod.lib.umich.edu/m/middle-english-dictionary/bibliography), where available
   (This is part of a general expansion of bibliographical reference, beyond the linear tradition of indexes of Middle English verse)
-- Restructure repeated `firstLine` and `lastLine` elements to allow for narrower validation by the XSD file
-- In the element `name`, disaggregate name suffixes and query marks indicating dubious attributions
+- In the element `author` (child of `authors`), disaggregate name suffixes and query marks indicating dubious attributions
 - Allow for critical editions to be attached to the `record` element, rather than only the `witness` sub-element
 - Supply controlled vocabularies for the content of `subject`, `verseForm`, `verseElement`, and `language`